-It’s safe to say that the COVID-19 pandemic has not only affected the global economy but also caused populations worldwide to adjust their day-to-day operations.
+It’s safe to say that the COVID-19 pandemic caused companies worldwide to adjust their day-to-day operations.

 Many companies have been forced to adopt remote working structures to keep their businesses afloat.
-In fact, many experts believe that remote work will remain the norm.
-Although hiring has significantly decreased for some industries—some of which have even seen unprecedented unemployment rates—other less affected sectors, like within the online grocery industry, are seeing activity rise with companies needing to hire new employees.
-And so, hiring managers are now having to rethink the traditional onboarding experience in order to create engaging, personal and positive onboarding experiences remotely.
+And so, HR are now having to rethink the traditional onboarding experience in order to create engaging, personal and positive onboarding experiences remotely.

 Remote onboarding differs from traditional in-person onboarding most of us are accustomed to, as it requires a different approach and skillset—the lack of face-to-face interaction greatly affects the dynamic, pace and scale of the whole experience.

-One of the challenges can be the disconnect with the company’s culture, given that new joiners do not have the opportunity to be in physical surroundings that embody a company’s spirit and values.
+One of the challenges can be the disconnect with the company’s culture, given that new hires do not have the opportunity to be in physical surroundings that embody a company’s spirit and values.

-Companies who are pivoting towards remote work and hiring systems have to take these factors into account and make sure to compensate for these gaps by building connections in different ways.
-Continuing to set new joiners up for success, HR managers have to be creative and leverage new technologies to ensure a full and genuine remote onboarding experience.
+Continuing to set new employees up for success, HR people have to be creative and leverage new technologies to ensure a full and genuine remote onboarding experience.

-Bonusly notes that 87% of HR leaders believe that improving employee retention rates will be critical for business survivability, especially within the next five years.
-In the context in which a physical workplace is not accessible (due to social distancing practices), providing a positive employee experience remotely is now more important than ever.
+87% of HR leaders believe that improving employee retention rates will be critical for business survivability, especially within the next five years.
+In the context in which a physical workplace is no longer the norm, providing a positive employee experience remotely is now more important than ever.

-Establishing a strong first impression when welcoming new joiners to the team, which has been proven to help increase levels of employee engagement, is just as critical now as it was before—except that it may require more effort and finesse since now executed at a distance.
+Establishing a strong first impression when welcoming newcomers to the team is just as critical now as it was before—except that it may require a different approach since it's done remotely.

-Remote onboarding can be considered a longer process as it requires a longer preparation period.
-Given that now, most new joiners are not physically entering a company’s offices—and, by default, cannot be immersed into a cultural environment organically—HR managers need to put a little more elbow grease towards creating an engaging initiation, where remote employees can feel just as connected to their employer and peers as if they were there in person.
+In a remote or hybrid companies, most new hires are not physically entering a company’s offices—and, by default, cannot be immersed into a cultural environment organically—it needs a little more elbow grease towards creating an engaging initiation, where remote employees can feel just as connected to their employer and peers as if they were there in person.

 Below, you’ll find ways in which HR managers can adapt the key stages of onboarding to be more sensible and practical when it comes to the remote onboarding experience:

-Cultivating a sense of connection during a period of social distancing is extremely important for all humans.
-While employees are physically separated from their team and office environment, it can be easy to feel disengaged or bear the emotional tax of self-isolation—especially for new joiners who have not had the chance to forge organic relationships with their colleagues and experience the company spirit first-hand.
+While employees are physically separated from their team and office environment, it can be easy to feel disengaged or bear the emotional tax of self-isolation—especially for newcomers who have not had the chance to forge organic relationships with their colleagues and experience the company spirit first-hand.

 Below are a few additional practices HR managers can adopt for an uncompromising onboarding experience, even if remote:

-These small yet impactful moments show consideration, help bridge the omnipresent digital divide, and allow new joiners to gain a deeper understanding of their colleagues’ personalities.
+These small yet impactful moments show consideration, help bridge the omnipresent digital divide, and allow newcomers to gain a deeper understanding of their colleagues’ personalities.

 At the end of the day, the key is to build engagement with new hires and help them establish positive relationships with the team by leveraging creativity and technology, and adopting the right digital communication tools to facilitate this.